 The climate of Kamchatka is unstable.
 There are frequent violent winds, snow storms, and a lot of foggy days.
 It greatly varies from point to point depending on the location, relief, and there is also some influence from the Pacific Ocean.
 The best time to have a vacation there is between May and September.
 During this time, the temperatures are at their most comfortable.

-It is a little hard to get around Kamchatka so be prepared for that.
+Same as with Altai, it is pretty hard to get around Kamchatka so be prepared for that.
 The reason is twofold.
 On one hand, this is a protected region so you need permission to access most parts.
 However, this is easily manoeuvred around by just booking a tour.
 On the other hand, the public transport system in the region is quite poor.
 There aren’t many buses connecting the various points of interest.